 Abstract

 Humans represent and use an array of physical properties of their environment, from gravity, over the mass and size of known objects to regularities of lighting conditions.
 To time interceptive responses for flying targets accurately, it would be beneficial for humans to also maintain a representation of air drag.
 In this study, we test two hypotheses: do humans use air drag to extrapolate motion?
 And do humans represent the air drag-related characteristics of known objects separately?
 To test these hypotheses, we presented participants with parabolic trajectories in the fronto-parallel plane.
 The ball disappeared and subjects were asked to indicate by button press when the ball returned to its original height which was marked by an elongated table.
 Furthermore, they were asked to indicate where the ball hit the table.
 We manipulated presence or absence of air drag during the visible part of the trajectory, ball size (tennis ball size or basketball size), their texture (tennis ball or basketball texture) and initial horizontal and vertical velocities.
 Regarding our first hypothesis, we found some evidence that humans rely on a representation of air drag.
-Furthermore, we found
+Furthermore, we found no evidence that expectations about air drag-related motion is influenced by size or texture, possibly both because the expected effect sizes were very small and confounding factors were present.
+Overall, this experiment lends some support to the idea that humans use internalized knowledge about air drag to extrapolate motion.

 Introduction